yaskhan/app/docs/architecture.md

 ### design

-Where we keep all the SCSS variables / CSS Custom Properties that are used in the application.
+Where we keep all the CSS Custom Properties that are used in the application.

 ### router